Leica X2 vs Nikon 1 J5

 It is notable that the X2 has a hotshoe, while the J5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X2 and the J5 have been discontinued, but can regularly be found used on eBay.
+Both the X2 and the J5 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Nikon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the X2 and J5 can be found, respectively, in the Leica X2 Manual (free pdf) or the online Nikon 1 J5 Manual.

 Review summary